Digital dentistry: Quantitative light-induced fluorescence

 Changes in enamel fluorescence can be detected and measured when the tooth is illuminated by violet-blue light from a camera hand piece.
 The image is saved and processed.
 The end product is an image which gives a measure of the extent and severity of the lesion.

-Furthermore, DEXIS CariVu is a digital dentistry device that utilizes near-infrared (NIR) transillumination to detect dental caries.
+DEXIS CariVu is a digital dentistry device that utilizes near-infrared (NIR) transillumination to detect dental caries.
 This device causes the tooth enamel and structure to appear transparent but porous carious lesions trap and absorb the light appearing dark in the image.
 This contrasting image field created makes it easy for suspicious regions that may contain early dental caries to be viewed.
 This image taken can be stored in electronic health records to be referenced later for monitored treatment plans by a dental professional.
 This non-invasive, inexpensive, and radiation-free treatment is a promising technology for the early detection of dental caries.